 The manufacturer recommends using only FoodSaver brand bags and rolls.
 Their patented waffle pattern prevents air pockets from forming around foods, and the five layer material keeps air and moisture sealed out and food odors sealed in.
 All bag/bag roll material is BPA free and made specifically for the level of heat produced by FoodSaver sealers.

-You can check the FoodSaver website if you like, but I think you’ll want to price shop.
-Amazon sells the entire line of FoodSaver brand packaging materials, and you can use the links below to check out bag types and prices:
+You can check the FoodSaver website if you like, but you’d be wise to price shop.
+Amazon sells the entire line of FoodSaver brand packaging materials, and you can use the links below to check out bag types and current prices:

-- FoodSaver Brand Bags and Bag Rolls – includes pre-cut bags ranging from pint to gallon size, and bag rolls in 11″ widths
+- FoodSaver Brand Bags – includes pre-cut bags ranging from pint to gallon size

 - FoodSaver Zipper Vacuum Bags – also available in various sizes, use mainly for daily re-sealing of refrigerated foods (requires adapter, see Accessories below)